akbaritabar/cookiecutter_projects_template/{{cookiecutter.project_directory}}/workflow_w_snakemake/ReadMe.md

 After creating the virtual environment using the provided `requirements.txt`, you can open a Powershell or command prompt on Windows or terminal, activate this virtual environment (see hands-on directory's ReadMe) and do `snakemake --version` which should print out a number or `snakemake --help` which should print out a long list of arguments and commands that gives you a lot of freedom to design your workflow and manage it.
 As of today, July 6, 2025, and for the version `9.5.1`, this help is similar to the one in file `snakemake_help.md` (open it with a text editor).

+Since I suggested to use `uv` to create the environment and install requirements, you would do `uvx snakemake --version` to run snakemake using uv's created environment.
 Now to run the workflow that I have shared, in the terminal, you can do `snakemake -np all` which is a `dry-run` in SnakeMake lingua.
 This will not run any codes in your pipeline, but it will check everything and report back if something is wrong in syntax, requirements etc.

 When you are sure all is well and ready, you can do `snakemake --cores 4 all` which allocates 4 CPU cores to snakemake to run the rule `all` which is defined on the top of Snakefile to collect all outputs of different steps.